 - Transform student learning

-Lecturer wins award from alma mater
+Lecturer wins ASIST award

 Congratulations to new lecturer, Kasey Garrison, who has been selected as the first recipient of Old Dominion University's Department of Teaching & Learning's Outstanding PhD Student Award.
 Dr Garrison completed her PhD with Old Dominion University last year.
 She was nominated for the award by senior faculty at the University's Darden College of Education.